 - cleaning methods are applied consistently (Standardise),

 - and that the practice of 5S is continually improved and audited (Sustain).

-We have recently worked with one client to create a large white board in the office that displays all the orders currently off site with multiple sub-contractors.
+We have recently worked with one client to create a large whiteboard in the office that displays all the orders currently off-site with multiple sub-contractors.
 The board displays the status of each order, quantity and expected return date.
-With this information now shown on a large, easy-to-read display, as opposed to a spreadsheet buried somewhere on a computer file, the critical information is now at the ready, allowing others to manage all of the subsequent processes, based on returning work from the sub contractors.
-The visual board prevents people from always having search around a desk or computer screens for the specific information.
-5S Sort and Set has help to improve the information flow.
+With this information now shown on a large, easy-to-read display, as opposed to a spreadsheet buried somewhere on a computer file, the critical information is now at the ready allowing others to manage all of the subsequent processes, based on returning work from the subcontractors.
+The visual board prevents people from always having a search around a desk or computer screens for specific information.
+5S Sort and Set have helped to improve the information flow.

 Car manufacturers have been developing standard ways of assembling cars, right down to which specific hand is used when picking up a dashboard component and the pressure needed to snap it into place.
-These standards are followed by every operator to control the sequence, timing and quality of the process.
-In the office world however, there is routine work that can be standardised to almost this level.
+These standards are followed by every operator to control the sequence, timing, and quality of the process.
+In the office world, however, there is routine work that can be standardised to almost this level.
 For example, documenting standard ways for issuing invoices, credit checking process, filing, checking emails or performing a budget review.
-Office process can be improved by developing standards to control the sequence, timing and to prevent mistakes or oversights.
+The office process can be improved by developing standards to control the sequence, timing and to prevent mistakes or oversights.

-TXM can assist your organisation in advancing office productivity through Practical 5S program, Standard Work Development workshops and Value Stream Mapping events – Contract us today.
+TXM can assist your organisation in advancing office productivity through a Practical 5S program, Standard Work Development workshops and Value Stream Mapping events – Contact us today.